-This error condition will stop both conductivity and pH control.
-It indicates that the temperature signal from the conductivity electrode is no onger valid.
-This prevent controlling based upon a false pH or conductivity reading.
+This error indicates that the temperature signal from the conductivity electrode is no longer valid.
+The controller will revert to manual temperature compensation.

-Possible Cause Correction Action Green or white electrode wire disconnected.
+Possible Cause Correction Action

+Green or white electrode wire disconnected.
 Reconnect.

 Faulty electrode.
 Replace electrode.
-Revert to manual temperature compensation by cycling power off and on.

 COND ERROR